rachel0427/CSE230_project/README.md

 ### Update for Milestone 2
 #### Overview
 Over the past weeks, we completed an initial simplified version of our game and set a good foundation for future updates.
-Our have implemented a simple user interface that displays player status (hunger, thirst, health), weather status, and date in text format.
+We have implemented a simple user interface that displays player status (hunger, thirst, health), weather status, and date in text format.
 In each in-game day, a series of options (randomly selected from a predefined pool) are displayed to the player, and the player's selection leads to a status update.

 #### Architecture